liaomin111/AutoCheck/README.md

 Validation:
 ------------
+We provide a homemade library with C/R functionality, and we add C/R code to all 10 benchmarks.
+When executing our modified program, we only need to add one parameter (0 to start the program normally, 1 to start the program from the checkpoint file) to invoke the C/R functionality.

 To verify the correctness of the variables provided by AutoCheck for checkpointing, we run the same benchmark three times (twice with the C/R code added and once with the original benchmark).
 First, we execute the program with the C/R code which will be interrupted by the fail-stop failure we simulated,